 During student teaching, you will grow through the three levels:

-Before you begin, I want to share one more key message: Give yourself grace.
-At first glance, take these next 3 parts of the student teaching blog series as small checklists.
-REMEMBER, you don’t have to know everything or do everything.
+But first, I want to share one more key message: Give yourself grace.
+At first glance, this list may be lengthy, BUT remember, you don’t have to know everything or do everything.
 When you start feeling overwhelmed, remind yourself to take it easy – take it one thing at a time!
 AND BE YOU!
-There’s no one like you, and that’s the best part
+There’s no one like you, and that’s the best part!

 You got this; I mean it!